hbctraining/Pseudobulk-for-scRNAseq/lessons/milo.md

 ## Run differential abundance

 Milo uses an adaptation of the Spatial FDR correction introduced by cydar, which accounts for the overlap between neighbourhoods.
-Specifically, each hypothesis test P-value is weighted by the reciprocal of the kth nearest neighbour distance.
+Specifically, each hypothesis test p-value is weighted by the reciprocal of the kth nearest neighbour distance.
 To use this statistic we first need to store the distances between nearest neighbors in the Milo object.

-This calculates a Fold-change and corrected P-value for each neighbourhood, which indicates whether there is significant differential abundance between conditions.
+This calculates a fold change and corrected p-value for each neighbourhood, which indicates whether there is significant differential abundance between conditions.
 These results are stored as a dataframe with the following columns:

-logFC:
-Numeric, the log fold change between conditions, or for an ordered/continous variable the per-unit change in (normalized) cell counts per unit-change in experimental variable.
+- logFC: Numeric, the log fold change between conditions or, for an ordered/continous variable, the per-unit change in (normalized) cell counts per unit-change in experimental variable.

-logCPM:
-Numeric, the log counts per million (CPM), which equates to the average log normalized cell counts across all samples.
+- logCPM: Numeric, the log counts per million (CPM), which equates to the average log normalized cell counts across all samples.

-- Numeric, the F-test  statistic from the quali-likelihood F-test implemented in edgeR.
+- F: Numeric, the F-test  statistic from the quali-likelihood F-test implemented in edgeR.
 - PValue: Numeric, the unadjusted p-value from the quasi-likelihood F-test.
 - FDR: Numeric, the Benjamini & Hochberg false discovery weight computed from p.adjust.
 - Nhood: Numeric, a unique identifier corresponding to the specific graph neighbourhood.
 - SpatialFDR: Numeric, the weighted FDR, computed to adjust for spatial graph overlaps between neighbourhoods.
-For details see graphSpatialFDR.
+For details, see graphSpatialFDR.

 ```r